gbouras13/WGS_TCGA_Kraken_Pipeline/README.md

 snakemake -c 1 -s DownloadDB.smk
 ```

-1. Next the unaligned reads need to be extracted from the bams.
+2. Next the unaligned reads need to be extracted from the bams.

-* This was split from the main pipeline due to the massive data size of the input data files (and so can be run independently of the main pipeline, allowing you to delete the raw BAMs).
+* This was split from the main pipeline due to the massive data size of the input data files (and so can be run independently of the main pipeline, allowing you to delete the raw BAMs once the unaligned reads have been extracted).
-* All you need to specify is the Bams directory, and an output directory
+* All you need to specify is the Bams directory, and an output directory.

 ```console
 snakemake -c 1 -s extract_unaligned_fastq --use-conda --config Bams=Bams/ Output=TCGA_Output/
 ```

-1. Run the pipeline
+3. Run the pipeline

 ```console
 snakemake -c 16 -s wgs_runner.smk --use-conda --config Output=my_output_dir/